LukeGrahamLandry/franca/devlog.md

 just tracking cc on fnptr was tedious but now i need to actually use it to make flat call in the backends.

+fixed confusing crash that only happened on lox demo (my asm backend. cranelift's still fucked).
+In bounce_flat_call!::bounce, needed to set the jitted page to executable.
+Since we just called into a compiler function, it might have emitted new code and left it in write mode... but our caller might be jitted code (like a macro), so before returning to them, we need to make sure they're executable. this avoids a `exc_bad_access (code=2, <some code address>)`.
+The problem only happened in the lox demo, not my small tests, so its fairly rare.
+Need to remember for future that the address it shows is the address of memory you tried to access (not the ip when you tried to access it), so if there's disassemblable code there, it muse be a jitting permissions/caching problem.
+The frames might be wrong in debugger because it hasn't gotten to the part where it sets the frame pointer? idk.

+- for emitting c, im trusting the callees list. problem with VERBOSE_ASSERT where list/displace weren't being seen as callees of anyone. needed to add callees in emit_capturing_call because for things with const args, the body will already have been compiled.
+- needed to use flat_tuple_types instead of tuple_types for c fn ptr type because want to see struct fields as seperate args.
+- stack buffer overflow because i was making vars that were right byte size (like 1 for a bool) and then writing to them as a u64 i think.
+- something emitting a comptime pointer as a pushconstant is getting through.

 ## improving inference (May 29)

 made it so overloading checks one argument at a time,